lab-yue/r-docs/pages/R-intro/5-Arrays-and-matrices.md

-These compute the orthogonal projection of `y` onto the range of `X` in `fit`, the projection onto the orthogonal complement in `res` and the coefficient vector for the projection in `b`, that is, `b` is essentially the result of the [MATLAB]{.small} 'backslash' operator.
+These compute the orthogonal projection of `y` onto the range of `X` in `fit`, the projection onto the orthogonal complement in `res` and the coefficient vector for the projection in `b`, that is, `b` is essentially the result of the [MATLAB] 'backslash' operator.

 It is not assumed that `X` has full column rank.
 Redundancies will be discovered and removed as they are found.